Do you sometimes wonder how to detach from someone who makes you feel distressed and uncomfortable?

 You might be attached to your job, career, and the people close to you.
 However, this attachment is often against your best interests, and at times, might hurt you.

 You need to strive to be less attached to anything that causes you pain and unhappiness.

 When in the company of stressful people, who make you feel stressed, emotionally agitated and unhappy, just leave and go away.

 What should you do if you cannot just leave and go away?

 What to do if you cannot leave your job or keep away from certain people, and you have to continue being around them?
 Sometimes, the people closest you are the ones you disturb your inner peace.

 In these situations, you need to learn to display a certain degree of emotional detachment.

 - Emotional detachment does not mean giving up.

 - Detaching yourself from people does not mean giving up on them.

-- Detaching yourself from someone does not mean breaking communication and becoming and uncaring and inconsiderate.
+- Detaching yourself from someone does not mean breaking communication, stop caring, and becoming inconsiderate.